Book 1 in the

 Inside the Story

 - Emma is named after my sister Emily, who designed this website!
 Emma's last name (Dunster) is named after my husband's college dorm.
+My dorm was Mather House, which was right next door, and not nearly as attractive.
+This isn't the only time I have name characters after alma maters, the characters in How to Marry a Marquis were also named for schools my husband and I went to.

 - Westonbirt (Alex's ancestral home), is actually the name of the boarding school I attended in England.
 Alex's home wouldn't have looked like my Westonbirt, though.
 The school's main building was constructed during Victorian times, at least fifty years after Splendid took place.